Approval of petitions is usually guided by precedent.

 The Committee may accept appropriate substitutions for General Institute Requirements (GIRs) with the express approval of relevant departments and the student's advisor.
 Students may not petition to waive a General Institute Requirement.

 The Committee never approves a student's program with fewer than the minimum total units required by Faculty Regulations for the SB degree.
-The Committee on Academic Performance (CAP) sometimes approves exceptions, as a "single deficiency," if the student makes a good effort but fails a subject during his or her last term before graduation.
+The Committee on Academic Performance (CAP) sometimes approves exceptions, as a "single deficiency," if the student makes a good effort but fails a subject during their last term before graduation.

-The following sections describe the types of petitions that fall under the purview of the CoC.
+The following sections describe the types of petitions and applications that fall under the purview of the CoC.

 12.1 Humanities, Arts, and Social Sciences (HASS) Requirement